 What is a Grad Report (aka Degree Audit)?

 The Grad Report is an exact replica of all Catalog requirements for graduation based on the students enrollment year.
 It is a students road map to academic success!
 The Grad Report (aka Degree Audit) is an internal advising tool; it is NOT a graduation clearance or a transcript.
 Unlike the degree planners, the Grad Report is not static.
 It is designed to assist students with academic planning, monitoring academic progress, and a mechanism for staying on track in order to avoid preliminary-graduation surprises.
-It is a online progress report accessible by the student, their academic advisors and the Office of Registration and Records.
+Faculty advisers also have access to the degree audits of their advisees.
+While the electronic degree audit is usually accurate, at times the complicated nature of a major or other requirement may lead to inaccuracies.
+Students are responsible for reporting audit discrepancies to Registration and Records.
 Transcripts are furnished upon request.

 The Grad Report is broken into two sections: the summary section and the detail section.
 The summary section lists all major, minor departmental programming requirements, the Core Program, Signature Learning Experiences, and overall credit minimums required for degree completion.
 The detail section lists all course requirements within the programs listed in the summary section.

 - Grad Reports are available to all currently enrolled degree-seeking students at Elizabethtown College.